isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 "Watta chisujini unu pyoukinumuuya uran!
 (No, no one in my family has this disease!)"

 Then she stood up with a loud clucking of her tongue and walked in front of me without saying a word to me.
 My grandmother was still proud of her samurai family, the Iha family, as she used to say.
-The only pride she had fell to the ground when her grandson was declared a leper.
+The only pride she had collapsed so easily when her grandson was declared a leper.

 "Toshio, come and sit here."